fargito/devto-articles/blog-posts/2-announcing-event-scout/announcing-event-scout.md

 ![Configuration issues](./static/configuration-issues.png)

-To alleviate these potential risks, there are 3 levels at which we can test this application:
+To alleviate these risks, we can test our system at 3 different levels:

 - **unit tests**: they can address the **application** failure cause.
 They validate that the code behaves as expected, and mock its external interactions.
-Efficient unit testing for Lambda is a complex topic in itself, that I will address in another article on hexagonal architecture for Serverless
+Efficient unit testing for Lambda is a complex topic in itself, that I will address in another article about hexagonal architecture for Serverless
-- **integration tests**: they take several components of the system and assert that they behave as expected together There are multiple types of integration tests, and in particular [cloud-native integration tests](https://dev.to/kumo/stop-using-a-local-environment-to-develop-serverless-applications-43a3).
+- **integration tests**: they assert that several components in our system behave as expected together.
+There are multiple types of integration tests, and in particular [cloud-native integration tests](https://dev.to/kumo/stop-using-a-local-environment-to-develop-serverless-applications-43a3).
 Fortunately for us, these tests can prevent our **configuration** failure cause
-- **end-to-end tests**: they consider our whole system as a black box and only interact with its interface.
+- **end-to-end tests**: they consider our whole system as a black box and only interact with its interfaces.
 They are beyond the scope of this article

 During the rest of this article, we will focus on **integration tests** and **EventBridge**.
 In our system, two integration tests would seem relevant.